StreetScout

 Where is Kingston (Tas.)?

-Kingston (Tas.) is a suburb of Tasmania, Australia.
+Kingston (Tas.) is a suburb of Tasmania, Australia, in the Kingborough local government area.

 What is the population of Kingston (Tas.)?